ChindeaOne/SkyblockCollectionTracker-fabric/README.md

 - Displays ordered waypoints in mineshafts, only for jasper and crystal mineshafts.
 - Displays ordered waypoints for mineshaft spawning routes.
+- Displays ordered waypoints for dwarven metals and pure ores routes.
 - All routes used are from Mining Cult.

 </details>